 • A humidifier may help prevent dry skin.
 Make sure to clean the humidifier as directed.
 This can prevent mold, fungus, or bacteria from forming in the machine.

 • Good nutrition and plenty of fluids can also help the skin stay healthy and heal if it's damaged.
-Provide a healthy diet, with lots of protein and fruits and vegetables.
+Provide healthy foods, including protein foods, fruits, and vegetables.
 Offer the person plenty of water.
+If the person has kidney, heart, or liver disease and has to limit fluids, talk with their doctor before increasing the amount of fluids.

 • When washing clothing and sheets, use mild detergents.
 Don't use fabric softeners.
 And try to have the person wear clothing made with soft fabrics, such as cotton (rather than wool).